 Content length is a matter of concern for both SEO and user experience.
 You need enough content to register in major search engines, but not so much that you alienate your users or appear to be over-optimizing your pages.
 Writing too much is a pitfall of some search marketers obsessed with achieving a higher rank; they believe that more content is always better, when in reality, that’s hardly ever the case.
-While certain best practices should be followed to maximize SEO potential, quality is always better than quantity.
+While certain best practices should be followed to maximize homepage SEO potential, quality is always better than quantity.

 The home page is a unique animal for two reasons: first, because it carries the most weight in representing your site to major search engines, and second, because it’s usually the first and only chance you have to capture your users’ attentions long enough to lead them to conversion.
 With that being said, let’s explore why word count is important for your home page, and what number of words strikes the right balance between user-friendly and SEO-optimized.